dsnair/unit-testing-examples/sprint14/README.md

 ## Self-Study/Essay Questions

-Demonstrate your understanding of this week's concepts by answering the following free-form questions.
-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

 > The difference between them is just code organization, and thus subjective. `Describe` usually contains a collection of `it` or `test` that all test the same endpoint.
 This way the test results are all easier to read.